The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Data and sample

-The third condition to select the sample galaxies is related to the quality of the detection and galaxy brightness.
-Only objects with \sext\ flag-mask equal to zero in the \rb\ band were allowed.
-This parameter guarantees that our sources are detected in a well-defined aperture and that our sample does not contain sources close to problematic regions of the image such as bright stars or out of the window frame.
-The \mjp \ dual mode catalogue includes measurements for different types of aperture.
-We use the \magauto \ aperture as a proxy for the total galaxy magnitude.
-To define a flux-limited sample we impose the condition that the galaxies have to be brighter than $22.5$~(AB) in \rb\ according to the \magauto \ photometry.
+The third condition for selecting the sample galaxies is related to the quality of the detection and galaxy brightness.
+Only objects with a \sext\ flag-mask equal to zero in the \rb\ band were allowed.
+This parameter guarantees that: (i) our sources are detected in a well-defined aperture; (ii) our sample does not contain sources close to problematic regions of the image, such as bright stars; and (iii) sources are not out of the window frame.
+The \mjp \ dual-mode catalogue includes measurements for different types of aperture.
+We used the \magauto \ aperture as a proxy for the total galaxy magnitude.
+To define a flux-limited sample, we imposed the condition that the galaxies have to be brighter than $22.5$~(AB) in \rb\ according to the \magauto \ photometry.

 \citet{bonoli2020} showed that the catalogue is complete up to \rb$=23.6$~(AB) for point-like sources and up to \rb$=22.7$~(AB) for extended sources.
-Further, the \photoz \ accuracy reaches a precision of 0.8$\%$ for most of the sources up to \rb$=22.5$~(AB), while only 15$\%$ of the sources are outliers with errors $\geq$ 5$\%$.
-Our selection criteria guarantee a complete sample of properly detected galaxies with a subpercent precision at $z\leq 1$.
-Our final sample contains $\sim8500$ extended sources obeying the following criteria: $z \leq 1$, \rb$\leq22.5$ and \class\ $\leq 0.1$.
+Furthermore, the \photoz \ accuracy reaches a precision of 0.8$\%$ for most of the sources up to \rb$=22.5$~(AB), while only 15$\%$ of the sources are outliers with errors $\geq$ 5$\%$.
+Our selection criteria guarantee a complete sample of properly detected galaxies with a sub-percent precision at $z\leq 1$.
+Our final sample contains $\sim8500$ extended sources that obey the following criteria: $z \leq 1$, \rb$\leq22.5$, and \class\ $\leq 0.1$.